coopyey/ttrpg-campaign-site/content/index.md

 - For Killian: my friend [Megu](https://megueggu.weebly.com/) did the art!
 - For Vincent: [Gray](https://bsky.app/profile/did:plc:zmpwqojzr5yo762pelklwkgw) did the art!
 (Warning: his profile is NSFW.)

+There will be some artefacts that will be noticeable in some of the images - this is because I have begun to use [Nightshade](https://nightshade.cs.uchicago.edu/whatis.html) on all images that are included on this site.
+It is more prominent on simple images with flat colors with little to no background.

 All of that said, below is an overview of the campaigns I'm currently in and previous campaigns that are no longer running.
 You can view the notes to the left in the navigation menu.
 Thank you for stopping by, I hope you enjoy yourself!
 ## Active Campaigns
 These are in order of start date, so the longest-running campaigns are going to be at the top.
+If my DM has a website then there will be a link to it so you can see if they have any open spots in any current or upcoming campaigns. 😊
 ### Stepstone Isles
 **System:** Dungeons & Dragon 5E \
 **DM:** <a href="https://twitter.com/MattDoyleSmit" target="_blank">Matt Doyle</a> \